deepchecks/deepchecks/docs/source/getting-started/get-started.rst

 Tabular Data
 -------------

-- :doc:`Tabular Tutorial - for quickly running suites and checks </user-guide/tabular/auto_tutorials/plot_quickstart_in_5_minutes>`
+- :doc:`Tabular Tutorial - quickly running suites and checks </user-guide/tabular/auto_tutorials/plot_quickstart_in_5_minutes>`

 Computer Vision
 ----------------

-.. admonition:: CV in Beta Release
+.. topic:: CV in Beta Release
    Deepchecks' Computer Vision subpackage is in beta release.
    It is :doc:`available for installation </getting-started/installation>` from PyPi, use at your own discretion.
    `Github Issues <https://github.com/deepchecks/deepchecks/issues>`_ are welcome!